Synerise/ios-sdk/README.md

 #pragma mark - SNRInjectorBannerDelegate

 // this method will be called when SyneriseSDK asks if it can display a banner at the moment
 // bannerDictionary parameter is dictionary representation of banner.
-If you don't want to show banner in the moment, you can return NO. Then, do it later by calling [SNRInjector showBanner:(NSDictionary*)bannerDictionary markPresented:(BOOL)markPresented] to show banner with provided data.
+If you don't want to show a banner at the moment, you can return NO. Then, do it later by calling [SNRInjector showBanner:(NSDictionary*)bannerDictionary markPresented:(BOOL)markPresented] to show banner with provided data.
 - (BOOL)SNR_shouldBannerAppear:(NSDictionary*)bannerDictionary {
     return YES;
 }